GuyCarver/CopyLine/README.md

-# Sublime Text CopyLine Package helping to prevent errors when duplicating a line.
-A common mistake during programming.
+# Sublime Text CopyLine Package to copy a line and query for replacement text of marked fields.

 ## Install

     $ https://github.com/GuyCarver/CopyLine

 ## Instructions

+A common mistake in programming is to copy and repeat a line making minor changes to each line but forgetting to change a field.

 This package is used to mark sections of text on a line and query for replacement text when the line is copied.